Chart Color Schemes

 Bulimba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects likely to affect the region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 27 projects that could affect this region.
 Notable ones include Oxford & Princess - Bulimba Mixed-Use Development, QParks Group - 5 Riding Road Mixed-Use Development, Bulimba State School Infrastructure Upgrade, and Bulimba Memorial Park and Community Centre Upgrade.
-The following list details those most relevant.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.